What you need to know about divorce

 - The judge will listen to both sides and conclude your marriage based on the information they've read and heard.

-A default divorce is similar to an uncontested/unopposed divorce.
+A default divorce is like an uncontested/unopposed divorce.
 This works when your partner may not respond at all to the divorce.

 - Your partner will receive a summons with a date.
 The date is a time frame for them to respond.

-- If they do not respond, you can apply to the High Court, to add it to the roll.
+- If they don't respond, you can apply to the High Court, to add it to the roll.

 - The court will decide on his/her behalf and end your marriage.